3600 W. Sample Rd., Coconut Creek, FL 33073

 Disc Golf Course

 A free 18-hole disc golf course.
 Disc golfers must provide their own equipment.
-Course maps and scorecards available at park office.
+Course maps and scorecards are available for free, and discs, carrying cases, backpacks, disc gators, shirts, and towels are available for purchase at the park's Welcome Center.

 The park's General Store is open on weekends, 10 a.m.-3:30 p.m.